nazimkhoja1/nazimkhoja1/README.md

 </p>

 - 👋 Hi, I’m @NazimKhoja
-- 🏫 Currently working as a Software Engineer (Front-End, Back-End, Full-Stack, Integrations, Deployment and Production)
+- 🏫 Currently working as a Front-End Developer